sagarjha07/AuthNative/README.md

 # AUTHNATIVE

-## A Social Chat App where user can:
+## A complete authetication app where user can:

 - Login/Logout/Signup using Firebase
 - Splash screen